-Do Good Campus partnerships and initiatives with the School of Engineering; Smith School of Business; College of Behavioral and Social Sciences; College of Arts and Humanities; School of Architecture, Planning, and Preservation; Honors College; College Park Scholars; and others.
+- Partnerships and initiatives with the School of Engineering; Smith School of Business; College of Behavioral and Social Sciences; College of Arts and Humanities; School of Architecture, Planning, and Preservation; Honors College; College Park Scholars; and others.

-An exclusive Philanthropy Fellows program with the Washington Regional Association of Grantmakers (WRAG), representing more than 100 top foundations, nonprofits, and corporate social investment programs in Washington, DC.
+- An exclusive Philanthropy Fellows program with the Washington Regional Association of Grantmakers (WRAG), representing more than 100 top foundations, nonprofits, and corporate social investment programs in Washington, DC.
 Students receive paid internships funded by WRAG organizations and professional development opportunities.

-The Editor-in-Chief of the leading, peer-reviewed research journal in the world on nonprofits and philanthropy (Nonprofit & Voluntary Sector Quarterly);
+- The Editor-in-Chief of the leading, peer-reviewed research journal in the world on nonprofits and philanthropy (Nonprofit & Voluntary Sector Quarterly)

 Dr. Grimm received his Ph.D. from Indiana University.
 He also received the 2010 Young Alumnus Award from Monmouth College.
 He currently serves or has served on the board of directors or advisors for the Washington Area Women’s Foundation (Board Treasurer), Food Recovery Network (Founding Board Chair, 2012-2016), Center on Philanthropy at Indiana University, Harry and Jeanette Weinberg Foundation, National Conference on Citizenship, National Committee for Responsive Philanthropy, National Mentoring Partnership, and America’s Promise.
 A native of Iowa, he and his wife Laura have a daughter named Astrid.